 - A fault by the receiving team results in a point for the serving team.

 - A fault by the serving team results in the server’s loss of serve or side out.

 Determining Serving Team

-Any fair method can be used to determine which player or team has first choice of side, service, or receive.
-(Example: Write a 1 or 2 on the back of the score sheet.)
+- Any fair method can be used to determine which player or team has first choice of side, service, or receive.
+(Example: coin flip)